-Currency futures can be used to hedge against currency risk.
+Currency Futures can be used to hedge against currency risk.
 Currency hedging refers to the elimination of currency risk by entering into an equal but opposite position which responds to a change in the exchange rate in the opposite manner to the position being hedged.

-Participants would enter in a long currency futures position in order to protect themselves against depreciation in local currency i.e. ZAR weakening.
-These investors may have a payment, quoted in a foreign currency, expected in three months time, and are thus exposed to an increase in the exchange rate, i.e. an appreciation of the foreign currency (given the exchange rate is quoted in the home currency per one unit of foreign currency).
+Participants would enter a long Currency Futures position in order to protect themselves against depreciation in local currency i.e. the SA Rand weakening.
+These investors may have a payment, quoted in a foreign currency, expected in three months' time, and are thus exposed to an increase in the exchange rate, i.e. an appreciation of the foreign currency (given that the exchange rate is quoted in the home currency per one unit of foreign currency).